-On January 17, 2018, the Internal Revenue Service ("IRS") has determined and informed the Plan by letter, that the Plan and related trust, as then designed, was in compliance with applicable requirements of the Code.
+Effective August 10, 2021, the Internal Revenue Service ("IRS") determined and informed the Plan by letter, the Plan and related trust as well as all related amendments since January 17, 2018 (the date of the prior determination letter), as then designed, was in compliance with applicable requirements of the Code.
 The Plan has been amended and restated since receiving the determination letter.
 However, the Plan Administrator believes that the Plan is currently designed and continues to be operated in compliance with the applicable requirements of the Code, and therefore, believe the Plan is qualified, and the related trust is tax-exempt.
 Therefore, no provision for income taxes has been included in the Plan's financial statements.
-On December 22, 2020, the Plan applied to the IRS for a new determination letter, but the IRS has not yet reviewed and approved the application.